Programs & Services

 Advocates provide information about law enforcement and court procedures; information about victim rights and reparations; assistance with court remedies such as Orders for Protection, Harassment Restraining Orders; and accompaniment to civil and criminal court hearings.
 HOPE Center maintains a close relationship with all law enforcement agencies in Rice County to ensure the needs and rights of survivors are respected.

 Free, specialized trainings are provided to employers, professionals, educators, and criminal justice professionals.
 General presentations about our services and/or the prevalence of sexual and domestic violence are made to church groups, service organizations, and any other interested forums.

-- Rice County Blueprint for Safety Rice County adopted The Blueprint for Safety model in 2014 with the mission of implementing an interagency victim-centered response to domestic violence-related crimes.
+Rice County adopted The Blueprint for Safety model in 2014 with the mission of implementing an interagency victim-centered response to domestic violence-related crimes.
 The Rice County Blueprint collaborates with practitioners from thirteen different agencies ranging from the 911 Center through law enforcement agencies, advocacy, attorneys’ offices, probation, and the court.
-Currently the Blueprint Implementation Team is in the process of writing and implementing Blueprint practices at each agency along the Criminal Justice Process.
-HOPE Center administers the OJP (Office of Justice Programs) grant as well as houses the Blueprint Coordinator.
+The goal of Blueprint is to help ensure victim safety and to hold offenders accountable.